searchspring/snap/packages/snap-preact-components/src/components/Molecules/LoadMore/readme.md

 <LoadMore pagination={controller.store.pagination} autoFetch={true} />
 ```

-Can be used in combination with `` and `` to not display anything and have infinite scrolling still function:
+Can be used in combination with `hideProgressIndicator` and `hideProgressText` to not display anything and have infinite scrolling still function:

 ```jsx
 <LoadMore pagination={controller.store.pagination} autoFetch={true} hideProgressIndicator={true} hideProgressText={true} />